gpt-cmdr/ras-commander/README.md

 There are a series of scripts provided in the "llm_summaries" folder that provide summaries of the code base, and the docstrings of the functions.
 They can be run in your local environment, or provided to ChatGPT's code interpreter for execution.

-## RAS-Commander GPT Assistant
+## RAS-Cmdr GPT Assistant

-The ras_commander GPT assistant has access the entire code base, and can be a helpful tool for understanding the library and its capabilities.
-However, it is subject to the same context window limitations and file retrieval limtations as I have covered in ADD BLOG LINK HERE.
+The RAS Commander GPT assistant has access to the entire code base, and can be a helpful tool for understanding the library and its capabilities.
+However, it is subject to the same context window limitations and file retrieval limitations as I have covered in ADD BLOG LINK HERE.
 For best results, use the llm summaries above to provide robust context to the model before asking to generate complex workflows.

+## Current Uses and Roadmap Items

+### Potential Uses (Roadmap Items) of HEC-RAS Automation Functions

+This set of functions provides a powerful foundation for automating various aspects of HEC-RAS modeling workflows.
+Here are some potential applications:

+1. **Calibration and Sensitivity Analysis:**
+    - **Automated Parameter Variation:** Users can create multiple simulation scenarios with varying parameters (e.g., Manning's n values, boundary conditions, initial conditions) to calibrate their model against observed data.
+    - **Sensitivity Testing:** Evaluate the impact of different input parameters on model outputs by generating a range of scenarios and analyzing the results.
+This helps identify critical parameters that require more attention during calibration.

+2. **Real-time Forecasting:**
+    - **Dynamic Model Updates:** Integrate with external data sources (e.g., weather forecasts, streamflow observations) to automatically update boundary conditions and initial conditions in unsteady flow files before running the simulation.
+    - **Ensemble Forecasting:** Generate multiple forecasts by incorporating uncertainty in input data and model parameters.
+This provides a more comprehensive understanding of potential future flow conditions.

+3. **Scenario Analysis:**
+    - **Land Use Change Impacts:** Evaluate the effects of land use changes on flood risk by modifying Manning's n values using `extract_2d_mannings_tables`, `modify_2d_mannings_table`, and `write_2d_mannings_tables` and running simulations with updated geometry files.
+    - **Climate Change Impacts:** Analyze the potential impacts of projected climate changes on flood risk by adjusting precipitation patterns and other relevant parameters in unsteady flow files.

+4. **Batch Processing and High-Performance Computing:**
+    - **Large-scale Model Runs:** Utilize `run_plans_parallel` to execute multiple simulations concurrently on a multi-core system, significantly reducing processing time for large-scale models or complex scenarios.
+    - **Automated Report Generation:** Integrate with Python libraries like matplotlib and bokeh to automatically generate customized reports summarizing simulation results, including tables, figures, and maps.

+5. **Model Development and Testing:**
+    - **Rapid Prototyping:** Quickly set up and run new model configurations using template files and automated workflows, facilitating rapid model development and testing.
+    - **Regression Testing:** Ensure model integrity and consistency after code changes or updates by automatically running a predefined set of simulations and comparing results with expected outputs.

+6. **User-Friendly Interfaces:**
+    - **GUI Development:** Integrate with Python GUI libraries like Tkinter or PyQt to create user-friendly interfaces for automating HEC-RAS workflows, allowing non-programmers to access the power of automation.

 ## Contributing